souljuse/CV/README.md

 ## Me

-#### What I love about coding (how Irene found one more passion)
+#### What I love about coding (on how Irene found one more passion)

 I found a pattern in what led me to learn coding and I think that it tells a lot about who I am.

 These are my consolidated passions

-1. I love logic games, crosswords, puzzles and quizzes.
+1. I love logic games, crosswords and quizzes.
 I found them relaxing and fun
-2. I like creating stories and worlds, I play RPGs a lot, pen & paper, video games and I even organise Larp events.
-That has something to do with my academic background, international relations and politics.
-My choice to enroll in  came from my interests in social textures, rules governing world politics that are not written in formal rules.
+2. I like creating stories and worlds, I play RPGs a lot, pen & paper, video games and I organise Larp events.
+   That has something to do with my academic background, international relations and politics, i.e. from my interests in social textures, rules governing world politics that are not written in formal rules.
-3. I make electronic music. what I love about that is that, after years of playing in a band, I could finally have control on a song, compose it and shape entirely.
-Focusing on what I like the most about composing, the soundscape.. that final feeling of the song.
+3. I make electronic music.
+What I love about that is that, after years of playing in a band, I could finally have control on a song, compose it and shape entirely.
+   Focusing on what I like the most about composing, the soundscape..
+That final feeling of the song.
+4. I like puzzles and building stuff

 Being a developer fits perfectly to this profile.
 I found a little bit of all the aforementioned aspects in coding:

 1. First, logic, love that, could work (play?) with it for hours.
-2. Creating worlds: it's something you do when you create a program, create a new world with its rules.
-At the same time I enjoy also understanding and eventually work on other’s people rules system, finding logical patterns and trying to fit in.
+2. Creating worlds has similarities to coding.
+Every time you deal with a new project you get to explore a new world with its rules -the technologies and languages- and landscapes -the looks.
 3. Creativity & control: even in team projects coding allows you to have control on a part of the code.
    Allowing you to be creative and to make something beautiful that you can be proud of.

-Plus, in a completely opposite manner to how I keep my room, I like to keep write organised and efficient way, and that reflects in my style of coding.
-You can see that by all the bullet points lists I use.
+4. In a completely opposite manner to how I keep my room, I like to build organised code and like refactoring code to make it more efficient.

 #### Bonus

 MBTI - INTP

 MTG Player Type - Jenny

 Want to listen to my music?
 [Ariel Gun](https://soundcloud.com/ariel-gun) - [Souljuse](https://soundcloud.com/souljuse)

-I use an american layout keyboard with rainbow lights